Death Race (franchise): Death Race 2000 (1975)

 Death Race 2000 is a 1975 cult action film.
+It stars David Carradine, Simone Griffeth, Sylvester Stallone, Louisa Moritz, and Don Steele, and was directed by Paul Bartel.
 In the near future, the ultimate sporting event is the Death Race.
 Contestants score points for running people down as they speed across the country.
 The sport has crazed fans who sacrifice themselves to the drivers.
 A covert group is trying to bring an end to the immoral Death Race and has infiltrated one of their followers into the race as a navigator of the top driver.
 In the end, the lives of the competitors, the President and the Death Race itself are in peril.

 The screenplay was based on the short story "The Racer" by Ib Melchior.

 Death Race (2008)

-Death Race is a 2008 remake (although director Paul W. S. Anderson stated in the DVD commentary that he thought of the film as a prequel) of Death Race 2000.

-In the year 2012, the economy of the US collapses, causing unemployment and crime rates to skyrocket, and a sharp increase of convicted criminals, which leads to privatized prisons for profit.
-Claire Hennessey (Joan Allen), the warden of Terminal Island Penitentiary, earns profits from the pay-per-view broadcast of a modern gladiator game called the "Death Race", with the prisoners as the players.
+Death Race is a 2008 reboot of Death Race 2000.
+It stars Jason Statham, Tyrese Gibson, Ian McShane, Joan Allen, Fred Koehler, Robin Shou, and David Carradine, and was directed by Paul W. S. Anderson.
+In the DVD commentary, Anderson further elaborates on his thought of the movie as a prequel more than a reboot.
+In 2012, the economy of the US collapses, causing unemployment and crime rates to skyrocket, and a sharp increase of convicted criminals, which leads to privatized prisons for profit.
+In 2020, Claire Hennessey (Joan Allen), the warden of Terminal Island Penitentiary, earns profits from the pay-per-view broadcast of a modern gladiator game called the "Death Race", with the prisoners as the players.
 The racers, along with their navigators, drive a three-part race over three days on a closed track at Terminal Island, with various pressure plates: swords activate the racers' offensive weapons, shields activate defensive weapons such as oil, smoke, and napalm, and skulls ("Death Heads") activate deadly metal traps which rise up from the track.
 The reward for the drivers is that if one racer wins five races, they will be granted their freedom by Warden Hennessey.

 Death Race 2 (2010)

 Death Race 2 is a prequel to the 2008 film Death Race.
+It stars Luke Goss, Fred Koehler, Tanit Phoenix, Robin Shou, Lauren Cohan, Danny Trejo, Ving Rhames, and Sean Bean, and was directed by Roel Reiné.
 Getaway driver Carl "Luke" Lucas (Luke Goss) is arrested after a robbery for his crime boss Markus Kane (Sean Bean) goes wrong.
 As his accomplices are robbing the bank, two police officers casually enter the building.
 Luke tells his accomplices to abort, but they refuse; Luke intervenes, resulting in the death of one of the three accomplices.
 Luke shoots and kills one of the officers and dumps off his accomplices in order to fulfill Markus's wishes.
 In doing so, Luke is eventually captured by the police following a high-speed chase and sentenced to serve time on Terminal Island.
 Markus, worried that Luke will trade info on his crimes for immunity, discovers his location and orders his men to take Luke out.